Aziz-Ayadi/Titanic_Disaster_Project/README.md

 ## Model Building

-After making all those changes on the data wrangling process and because our data is already divided into training and test sets, we tried nine different classification estimators and evaluated them by calculating their capacity to train on the data (calculating train accuracy) to make sure we didn't encounter UNDERFITTING during the operation of training :
+After making all those changes on the data wrangling process and because our data is already divided into training and test sets, we tried nine different classification estimators and evaluated them by calculating their capacity to train on the data (calculating train accuracy) to make sure we did avoid UNDERFITTING during the operation of training :
 * Logistic Regression
 * K-nearest neighbors
 * Support Vector Machine